by Bruce Wells | Jun 16, 2025 | This Week in Petroleum History

 The gathering of executives at the historic well celebrated a significant leap in petroleum production technology.
 The combined inventiveness of the two oilfield service companies had accomplished much in a short time, “so it was a colorful ceremony,” reported a trade magazine.

-As production technologies evolved after World War II, Lane-Wells developed a downhole gun with the explosive energy to cut through casing.
+As production technologies evolved after World War II, Lane-Wells developed a downhole gun with explosive energy to cut through well casing.
 Above, one of the articles preserved in a family scrapbook, courtesy Connie Jones Pillsbury, Atascadero, California.

-Officials from both companies and invited guests gathered to witness the repeat performance of the company’s early perforating technology, noted Petroleum Engineer in its July 1948 issue.
+Officials from both companies and guests gathered to witness the repeat performance of the company’s early perforating technology, noted Petroleum Engineer in its July 1948 issue.
 Among them were “several well-known oilmen who had also been present on the first occasion.”

 Walter Wells, chairman of the board for Lane-Wells, was present for both events.
 The article reported he was more anxious at the first, which had been an experiment to test his company’s new perforating gun.
 In 1930, Wells and another enterprising oilfield tool salesman, Bill Lane, developed a practical way of using guns downhole.

-Cover of a special publication featuring 75th anniversary of Baker Atlas oil well service company.
+Cover of a special publication featuring the 75th anniversary of Baker Atlas oil well service company.
 Lane-Wells became part of Baker Atlas, today a division of Baker-Hughes

 Founded in Los Angeles in 1932, the oilfield service company Lane-Wells built a fleet of trucks as it became a specialized provider of well perforations — a key service for enhancing well production (see Downhole Bazooka).